Microsoft/azure-docs.cs-cz/articles/azure-functions/functions-add-output-binding-storage-queue-vs.md

 ## <a name="next-steps"></a>Další kroky

-Aktualizovali jste funkci aktivovanou protokolem HTTP, která zapisuje data do fronty úložiště.
-Další informace o vývoji funkcí naleznete v tématu [vývoj Azure Functions pomocí sady Visual Studio](functions-develop-vs.md).
+You've updated your HTTP triggered function to write data to a Storage queue.
+To learn more about developing Functions, see [Develop Azure Functions using Visual Studio](functions-develop-vs.md).

-Dále byste měli povolit Application Insights monitorování aplikace Function App:
+Next, you should enable Application Insights monitoring for your function app:

 > [!div class="nextstepaction"]
 > [Povolení integrace Application Insights](functions-monitoring.md#manually-connect-an-app-insights-resource)

 [Azure Storage Explorer]: https://storageexplorer.com/
-[předchozí článek rychlý Start]: functions-create-your-first-function-visual-studio.md
+[previous quickstart article]: functions-create-your-first-function-visual-studio.md